-The road to Ghale Gaun, however, lies 42 kilometers north of the highway if you take a different route towards Besisahar.
+The road to Ghale Gaun, however, lies 42 kilometers north of the highway if you take a different route toward Besisahar.

 How many homestays are there in Nepal?

-Ghale Gaun and sirubari are the first homestays of Nepal.
+Ghale Gaun and sirubari are the first homestays in Nepal.

 Who started homestay in Nepal?